jayashreecodes/API-integration/README.md

 Conclusion
 This weather app is a great beginner-friendly project for learning how to interact with APIs using JavaScript.
 It demonstrates how to fetch and display real-time data dynamically while ensuring a smooth user experience.
 Further enhancements could include additional features such as a 5-day weather forecast, geolocation-based weather fetching, or more advanced styling for improved user experience.

-Let me know if you need any modifications or additional features! 😊